qwasium/multimodal-psych/README.md

 ## The Setup in the Paper

-Below is a list of the main components of this experiment setup.
+Below is a list of the main components of this experiment configuration.

 | | |
 |---|---|